Based in the San Francisco area, artist Melanie Tiongson creates fun and whimsical artworks

 Filipino folklore and Philippine’s history into her collages.
 This mix of the

-historical and the whimsical encapsulates Tiongson’s experience as an immigrant
+historical and whimsical encapsulates Tiongson’s experience as an immigrant

 and a member of the LGBTQ+ community.